acarrasco/about/curriculum_vitae.md

 ## Work experience

+### November 2023 - December 2023: Gorgias (Paris, FR)

+As a **Senior Software Engineer** in the *Phone* team, my mission was to be the go-to expert in Twilio and help the team build their next generation call routing system.
+However, it didn't work out because our expectations were misaligned.

+* Learned
+  * Some SQLAlchemy
+  * Some Google Cloud Platform
+* Liked
+  * The developer experience was pretty good
+  * Very lean approach to development
+* Lacked
+  * An onboarding plan more adequate to my background

 ### March 2021 - October 2023: Aircall (Madrid, ES)

 As the **Engineering Team Lead** of the *Smartflows* team, I led the design and implementation of a new scalable and configurable routing system for incoming calls in *Aircall*’s cloud call center.